 Evacuation and emergency practices at the College are held once per semester, and are signalled by a lengthy sounding of the bell/whistle and a broadcast being given over the phone system.
-When a threat is made to a College building, primary students (K-6) are required to assemble under the supervision of their teacher (at the time) in an area in the Undercover Area (Muster Point) while Secondary students (7-12) should assemble at the Library.
-In the case of fire, the central Muster Point for all students and staff will be the Performing Arts Centre.
+When evacuation is required, primary students (K-6) should assemble, under the supervision of their teacher at the time, in the Undercover Area (Muster Point), while secondary students (7-12) should assemble at the Performing Arts' Centre.
+In the case of fire, the central Muster Point for all students and staff will be the Performing Arts' Centre.
 Emergency attendance registers are taken by teachers to ensure that all students are present.